josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 * **Caution!** An error called 'KeyError: 'props'' may happen when you execute 'get_zillowData.py'.
 This is because of the unstableness of the API.
 You can run the code again until you can find a 'result.csv' file in your artifacts folder.
 We are really sorry for this, but sometimes the unstableness may occur for some API, hope you can understand, thanks!

-* A successful execution of the code will last about 4 minutes since we set up a sleep function for each loop to avoid reaching the request limit of the API.
+* A successful execution of the code will last about 5 minutes since we set up a sleep function for each loop to avoid reaching the request limit of the API.

-There is a hidden .env file in the root directory and the /code directory with API keys for both the Google Maps and Zillow API.
-If you are receiving errors please reach out to me at joewlimms1221@gmail.com and I will share the API keys with you as they are under a paywall.
+* There is a hidden .env file in the root directory and the /code directory with API keys for both the Google Maps and Zillow API.
+If you are receiving errors please reach out to me at **joewlimms1221@gmail.com** and I will share the API keys with you as they are under a paywall.

-The attributes that we have added are distance to university and zip_code, for instances where the address provided in the query did not yield a zip code.
-These were both added using the Google leapis API and the code can be referenced in the get_lat_lon.py and get_zipcode.py files.

-You will get a CSV file for each type of home, and also a final result.csv containing the data of all types of homes.

-To see data pre-cleaning and added attributes see 'pre_data.csv' in the 'artifacts' dir..
-There are also page counts and observation counts from the APU query.
-If you are wondering why attributes such as LivingArea and RentEstimate are missing, check that file to verify it is not included.
-It may be possible to hard code some of those values using the provided link to the Zillow listing.
+* If you are wondering why an attribute such as LivingArea is missing for some rows, the reason is that not every house for rent provides such an attribute publicly.
+Therefore, we may not get some attributes and will receive a CSV file with some missing values.
+That's why we need to clean the data.
 In the case that Zip is missing, it may be a failure from the get_zipcode.py file.
 However, the success rate for that query is relatively high.
+We will get the final CSV file under several trials.

 You can view the interactive Plotly plot for the following figures by downloading the .html file in the 'images' folder, for example, [here](images/LA_P_scatter_plot.html).